Breed: Borzoi/Bull Mastiff mix

 While she plays really well with other large and medium size dogs, she cannot be trusted with small dogs as she has a high prey drive.
 Since she is quite shy with new people and new situations, she would do best to have another medium to large dog to learn from — a dog that is confident and well socialized.

-We will require a physically fenced yard for Mira — she is a sighthound with prey drive so she would likely break out of an underground fence or leave the boundaries of an unfenced yard after anything small moving creature.
+We will require a physically fenced yard for Mira — she is a sighthound with prey drive so she would likely break out of an underground fence or leave the boundaries of an unfenced yard after any small moving creature.

 If you would like more information, please email email@example.com.